Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Harmony goes from red to blue after being calmed or Xenos take Blue
 12. **Return With The Elixir**<br>
 Episodes: 22
+	- Makkusu uses his trump card utilizing the energy bean he ate earlier this allows him to partially synergize with the cost of depleting all of his energy with the risk of killing him.

 	- Makkusu wins/loses(do to the unforseen random nature of Jax) championship

 		If Makkusu wins it is because Tomasina lets him or is distracted by the fact that he looks/feels familiar